gryf/vimwiki2html/README.rst

 - Mathematical formulae (both - inline and block)
 - Blockquotes
 - Tags
-- Placeholders:

-  - Plainhtml (this one is undocumented, and allows to add explicit html tags which follows that placeholder.
-It's inline only, which means no span on multiple lines, although this placeholder can be repeated several times)

 - Explicit html tags (default list is ``b``, ``i``, ``s``, ``u``, ``sub``, ``sup``, ``kbd``, ``br`` and ``hr``.